Steel Curtain (roller coaster): Ride experience

 Immediately after leaving the station, the train climbs a 220 ft lift hill, which is angled 50 degrees off the ground.
-The ascent up the hill is occasionally accompanied by the Styx song "Renegade".
+The ascent up the hill is typically accompanied by the Styx song "Renegade".
 The lift hill uses a variable speed drive.
 The train climbs most of the lift hill relatively slowly, speeding up near the top after it has passed several sensors.
-After cresting the hill, it dips slightly and veers left into the world's tallest inversion, a 197 ft "Drachen Fire Dive Drop" (named for the defunct Drachen Fire).
+After cresting the hill, it dips slightly and veers left into the United States' tallest inversion, a 197 ft "Drachen Fire Dive Drop" (named for the defunct Drachen Fire).
 The train drops 205 ft out of the inversion.
 It then banks sharply left, reaching a point close to the ground and traveling back toward the station.
 It veers left again and enters a banana roll, an element named after its characteristic shape, which raises the train to its second-highest point off the ground.

 Riders descend low to the ground once more into a small airtime hill heading back toward the first drop, entering a sea serpent element with two more inversions.
 This is followed by an airtime hill and the coaster's sixth inversion, a dive loop that turns the train 180 degrees and sends it back toward the station.
-After a brief straightaway, riders experience a weightlessness maneuver in a zero-g stall inversion, sometimes referred to as a top gun stall.
-This inversion travels over Kennywood's lagoon, a National Historic Landmark.
+After a brief straightaway, riders experience a weightlessness maneuver in a zero-g stall inversion.
+This inversion travels over Kennywood's lagoon, part of the park's National Historic Landmark designation.
 The coaster's finale follows, with the train entering a corkscrew and cutback in short succession, completing the last two inversions.
 The cutback ends with a slight jump up onto the final brake run, where the train makes its way back into the station.

 Reception

 At a preview event for the ride in 2019, Cam Heyward of the Pittsburgh Steelers said: "You just want to be a part of something like this and to be a Steeler ride inside Pittsburgh it's just unbelievable."
 A reporter for WGN-TV wrote: "What's really special about this coaster is how they were able to fit a ride that takes you upside down so many times into this space.
 The ride goes back and forth through itself so many times.
 It's remarkable."
 Arthur Levine of USA Today wrote: "Except for one brief pop out of my seat, there were scarcely any negative-G sensations.
 This is a thrill machine designed for intense speed, tight turns and inversions."

+Awards

 Amusement Todays annual Golden Ticket Awards awarded Steel Curtain the title of Best New Roller Coaster of 2019.